-It can be very uncomfortable, yet as we learn to decode the vital messages to has for us we can release it.
+Anxiety can be very uncomfortable, yet as we learn to decode the vital messages that it has for us we grown and then release it.

-The thoughts, feelings and body sensations that are part of anxiety are calling us to pay attention.
+The thoughts, feelings and body sensations that are part of anxiety call us to pay attention.

 They are telling us that we are out of balance and need to change our direction.
-Viewed this way, it is a call to action.
+Viewed this way, anxiety is a call to action.

 Sometimes the action we need to take is to change our mindset, our way of viewing ourselves and the world.
 Is it a friendly, peaceful, welcoming world or a scary place?